dwayne/elm-random-quote-machine/tutorial/step-05.md

 ## Add color transitions

-Add color transitions to make the color changes happen less abruptly.
+Finally, let's add some color transitions to make the colors change smoothly.

 Add two new classes to `assets/styles.css`: